JustZakary/lat-long-extractor/README.md

 - Step Two: fill `settings.json` with the value keys that are in your `source.json` file
 - Step Three: run `node index.js` in the same directory

-This is a very simple script made to automate the process of gathering cordanites of locations
+This is a very simple script made to automate the process of gathering coordinates of locations

+Use this tool to convert Excel to JSON https://products.aspose.app/cells/conversion/xlsx-to-json

 ## Author